snijderlab/rustyms/proforma_grammar.md

 - [ ] Handle multiple possible backbone masses (fragmenting modifications eg glycans, poorly localised modifications, ..)
 - [ ] Enforce ontology modification placement rules
 - [ ] Handle isotopes of elements, amongst others for the missing mods of PSI-MOD and global modifications
+- [ ] Keep track of the original mod definition to show it nicer to the user?

 # Sources for the downloaded files
 - PSI-MOD: https://github.com/HUPO-PSI/psi-mod-CV